bartoszgebarowski/task-manager/README.md

 #### Planned features
 - tasks filtering for easier access for a particular task
 - contact form to allow interaction between users and administration
+- migration to different type of router, to take full advantage of different features of React Router

+#### Re-use of components

+##### Reusable components

+* Notifications
+React Toastify package was used to implement the notification system, in response to user actions.
+Toast Container (component), with behaviour properties, can be accessed anywhere on the website.
+Message and icons are specified in toasts.js file and controlled through Toast emitters.

+* Navbar
+Navbar component was implemented to provide easy access way to navigate through the website.
+Component form was chosen to avoid code duplication and to improve code readability and reusability.

+##### Reusable stylesheets
+Global stylesheet was implemented for universal content styling.
+In addition, separated style modules were used, for individual components, with the local scope focus in mind.

 [Back to Table of contents](#table-of-contents)
 ## Skeleton plane